 Trump’s move demonstrated his unwillingness to shoulder responsibility for his country’s massive carbon footprint, as well as his refusal to acknowledge that the U.S. had committed to its own NDCs.
 Fact-checkers called many of his claims into question, and world leaders rebuked his decision.

-Although the announcement was disappointing, this problem came with at least two silver linings.
-First, the withdrawal process takes longer than Trump seemed to understand.
+Although the announcement was disappointing, there was a silver lining: the withdrawal process takes longer than Trump seemed to understand.
 The U.S. cannot fully withdraw from the Paris Agreement until November 4, 2020 at the earliest, likely giving the ultimate say to the winner of the 2020 presidential election.

-Second, thousands of American states, counties, cities, universities, tribal nations, cultural institutions, health care organizations, and faith groups have promised to fight climate change regardless.
-They now belong to We Are Still In, a coalition that “continue[s] to support climate action to meet the Paris Agreement.”
+Since Trump made his disheartening announcement, thousands of American states, counties, cities, universities, tribal nations, cultural institutions, health care organizations, and faith groups have promised to fight climate change.
+Those groups now belong to We Are Still In, a coalition that “continue[s] to support climate action to meet the Paris Agreement.”
 Many groups have even submitted online versions of their Climate Action Contributions.
 Meanwhile, former New York City mayor Michael Bloomberg and current California governor Jerry Brown have joined forces to launch America’s Pledge, an initiative to collect and publish data on non-national climate action.

 October 8, 2018 — The IPCC publishes a dire report on climate change